bring-shrubbery/transfer-go-coding-task/README.md

 - No Next.js features were used, so this widget can be thrown into any other project, as long as it supports SCSS.
 - Currency select is using `@radix-ui/select` as a headless select component, with SCSS styling applied.
 Same goes for the input labels (using `@radix-ui/label`).
 - Form is implemented using React Hook Form in conjunction with Zod, which also allows creating API types from a validation schema.
+- This was not requested in the spec, but you can click the "swap" button to switch the currencies.
+If you already clicked "convert" button, it will also swap the calculated currencies and exchange rate.

 ## Things that could be improved